snowmerak/fodman/README.md

 A GUI client for podman and podman remote client.

-> currently fodman is in alpha test.
+> currently fodman is in beta test.

 ## Getting Started